carbonplan/blog/posts/soil-protocols-added.md

 ### Additionality

-This protocol uses the same “newness” requirement to establish additionality as the Australian measurement protocol described above.
+This protocol uses the same “newness” requirement to establish additionality as the Australia measurement protocol described above.
 Although we gave the measurement protocol a score of 2/3, we assigned a score of 1/3 here because no site-specific modeling or analysis is required.
 Instead, this protocol uses default parameters to calculate carbon savings, which provides a strong incentive to developers to preferentially select profitable locations for development — potentially resulting in the exact same kind of adverse selection outcomes we documented in [California’s forest offsets program](https://carbonplan.org/research/forest-offsets-explainer).
 As a result, the potential benefits of a “newness” screen are outweighed by its shortcomings in the context of a protocol without rigorous, project-specific analysis.

 ## Alberta protocol